H.R. 7335: Humanitarian Standards for Individuals in ICE and CBP Custody Act

 Children and families in immigration custody

-Children would get added health checks, age-appropriate nutrition, and placement rules designed to keep them with accompanying relatives or guardians unless there are safety concerns.
+Kids get added health checks, age-appropriate calories, a chaperone or relative present during exams, and placement rules built to keep them with accompanying family unless there's a safety concern.

 Who is affected by H.R.
 7335?